-Find out what’s happening via your timetable, your college welcome pack, the YUSU Freshers' site or by asking your STYC.
+Find out what’s happening via your timetable, your college welcome pack, the YUSU Freshers' site or by asking your Second and Third Year Contact (STYC).
 See also the international student welcome for activities to welcome you from overseas.

 Don't miss official events - any 'must attend' events like central induction and introduction to your department will appear in your timetable.

-Photography will take place during Freshers' Week and in particular Freshers' Fair and Freshers' Festival, which may be used for marketing purposes by the University of York.
+Note: Photography will take place during Welcome Week, which may be used for marketing purposes by the University of York.
 If you have any concerns or would prefer not to feature, please email firstname.lastname@example.org.
 For further information about how we use photography or video which includes you please see our privacy notice.

 What is uni like?